Supplemental Instruction Program (SIP)

 Statistics have shown that students who attend SIP attain from 1/3 to 1 whole letter grade better than those who do not!

-SIP currently supports the following course sections for Summer 2013:
+SIP Currently supports the following courses for Spring 2017:

 Click "Schedule" to see when these sessions are offered, or just ask your SIP Leader!